stark-t/PAI/scripts/cluster/readme.md

 sbatch ~/PAI/scripts/cluster/yolov5_train_n6.sh
 ```

-To see a job status: `squeue -u &#36;USER`
+To see a job status: `squeue -u $USER`

-[comment]: # I had to use &#36; instead of dollar sign in the line example above because of this https://stackoverflow.com/a/71177841/5193830
+[comment]: # (I tried to use &#36; instead of dollar sign in the line example above because of this https://stackoverflow.com/a/71177841/5193830 but it didn't work)
-[comment]: # For a markdown comment I followed this https://stackoverflow.com/a/32190021/5193830
+[comment]: # (For a markdown comment I followed this https://stackoverflow.com/a/32190021/5193830)

 To cancel a job: `scancel <jobid>`, e.g. `scancel 2216373`.